Saiyamn/spotify-clone/README.md

 * User can create a playlist of available songs.
 * User can update and delete playlist.
 * User can play/pause the song using the music player.

+## The project is under implementation hence the repository will be updated progressively.